MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/user-external-sharing-settings.md

 # Change the external sharing setting for a user's OneDrive

-After you set the organization-wide sharing settings for Microsoft SharePoint and Microsoft OneDrive, you can further restrict the external sharing for a specific OneDrive user.
+After you set the organization-wide sharing settings for SharePoint and OneDrive, you can further restrict the external sharing for a specific OneDrive user.

 > [!NOTE]
 > Instead of changing the external sharing setting for an individual user's OneDrive, you might want to block external sharing of sensitive information for all users.
 To learn how, see [Overview of data loss prevention policies](/office365/securitycompliance/data-loss-prevention-policies).